Dessie0/TwitchMinecraftSync/README.md

 - `/tinfo <user>` - Displays information regarding a user's current sync status. (twitchmcsync.tinfo)
 - `/twitchreload` - Reloads the configuration. (twitchmcsync.twitchreload)
 - `/twitchserverreload` - Reloads the WebServer. (twitchmcsync.twitchserverreload)

+## :bug: Known Bugs
+- Resubscribe Commands are fired everytime a Player joins the server.
+Unfortunately, this is a result of a Twitch's Helix API limitation where the endpoint does not provide an expiration date or streak to applications.
+This means that tracking when a user subscribed (and therefore resubscribed) is impossible.
+If you wish to help have this feature added back to the API, please upvote [here](https://twitch.uservoice.com/forums/310213-developers/suggestions/44874949-re-add-created-at-streak-and-or-expires-to-check)

 ## :eyeglasses: Advanced
 #### Webserver Configuration